ForomePlatform/anfisa/doc/dev/zygocity.rst

 Strongly speaking, a compound request applies to "genes", and its result is either empty, or *list of lists* of variants that cause events.
-The current version of the system does not support so complex selection objects, so we interprete result of compound request as a joined plain list of variants.
+The current version of the system does not support so complex selection objects, so we interpret result of compound request as a joined plain list of variants.

 .. _compound-heterozygous: